 Kayak, stand-up paddleboard & Zodiac cruise scenic shorelines

 Our ships are outfitted with tandem and single kayaks that allow for personal, water-level exploration of the scenic coastlines.
-And beginning in 2017, a fleet of stand-up paddleboards will offer a new, fun way to explore quiet bays and paddle along idyllic beaches.
+And a fleet of stand-up paddleboards––added in 2017––offers a new, fun way to explore quiet bays and paddle along idyllic beaches.
 Shoreline cruises aboard Zodiacs are perfect for relaxed exploration with a naturalist’s narration, and the ideal platform for Galápagos photography.

 Enjoy the daily ritual

 Each evening at cocktail hour the entire expedition community gathers in the lounge for an expedition ritual we call “Recap.”
 As you enjoy cocktails and hors d’oeuvres, various naturalists give talks, the undersea specialist may show video, and your expedition leader will outline the following day’s schedule.
 Guests often tell us in comment cards that Recap remains one of the fondest memories of their expedition experience.

 Talks by our naturalists will be offered on some afternoons as well.
 And when the ship is underway, it’s a wonderful time to stand on the bow with a naturalist or photo instructor and scan the horizon for whale spouts, visit the bridge, or go to the upper deck at night for a bit of stargazing.

 Add an exploration of Machu Picchu & the Land of the Inca

 Take advantage of your proximity and extend your adventure from the pure wildness of the Galápagos Islands to contemporary Lima, majestic Machu Picchu, and historic Cusco.
 Peru’s capital city of Lima is less than two hours away by air from Guayaquil.
 You’ll explore it among a small, exclusive group.